Botanical Name: Rhodiola rosea.

 Adaptogens herbs like rhodiola enhance the immune system.
 They increase the production and activity of specialized cells like natural killer cells and T cells, responsible for fighting bacteria, viruses and cancer.

 These herbs are also believed to be superb antioxidants as well as increase energy production and protect DNA resulting in greater resistance to harmful mutations.

 Other well-known adaptogens are schisandra (Schisandra chinensis), eleuthero (Eleutherococcus senticosus) and the medicinal mushrooms reishi (Ganoderma lucidum), maitake (Grifols frondosa) and chaga (Inonotus obliquus).

 Rhodiola Reduces Stress

 Rhodiola Rosea is considered to be one of the best medicinal herbs to reduce stress.
-Research has shown that it protects against excessive release of stress hormones, particularly cortisol, epinephrine and norepinephrine.
+Research has shown that it protects against an excessive release of stress hormones, particularly cortisol, epinephrine, and norepinephrine.
 This is important because too much of these hormones for too long can cause the body to deteriorate.

 Chronic stress can cause a variety of health problems.
 It may involve temporary or long-term changes in hormonal balance, physical impairment, poor memory, mental instability, depression, addiction to drugs or other stimuli and weakening of the immune system.